seyoungnam/resume_website_with_wordpress/README.md

     * Advanced -> Padding: 24 0 0 0
 ![divider created](./images/7-5.png?raw=true)

-5. Position: Duplicate your name section.
+5. A job position: Duplicate your name section.
 Drag it down under the white bar.
     * Content -> Title: "a position you are looking for"
     * Content -> HTML Tag: H3

 6. A short introduction: Duplicate the paragraph from the given template.
 Drag it down under the white bar.
     * Content -> Text Editor: "your introduction"
+    * Style
+        - Alignment: Left
-    * Style -> Text Color: #FFFFFF
+        - Text Color: #FFFFFF
     * Advanced -> Padding: 0 0 0 0
 ![paragraph](./images/7-6.png?raw=true)